 b) BSOs Partnership Leader shall act as single point of contact for the Sectorial Consortium in charge of monitoring the action and for EUROCHAMBRES.
 In addition, it shall co-ordinate the smooth and timely implementation of the action and guarantee a proper administration of the grant contract.

-The co-applicant(s) declare are not in the situations excluding them from participating in call for proposals and listed in the declaration of honour.
+The co-applicant(s) declare that they are not in the situations excluding them from participating in call for proposals and listed in the declaration of honour.

 The co- applicant() acknowledge that if they participate in the call for proposals in spite of being in any of the situations mentioned in the declaration of honour, they may be subject to rejection from this procedure and to administrative sanctions in the form of exclusion and financial penalties up to 10% of the total estimated value of the action.